It’s not about the great person – but what ignited the greatness in that person.

 One cannot think he didn’t regret it all somehow and the “life as a play” talk he gave was interesting and inspiring for us, but for him perhaps a way to distance himself from his own immature behavior.
 To justify or re-rationalize his life choices.
 There are many wo/men that we can analyze like this.
 But to what point?
 Do you know there are saints who actually were mass murderers?
 Still people pray over them.
 If we focus on what ignites the greatness in a person, the messenger becomes irrelevant.
 It’s hard in our culture, that has an inherent addiction of adoring and focusing on the persona and not the message.
 As if knowing more about the messenger will make us understand and embody the message more…

 Alan Watts was some kind of messenger, he pointed to some aspects that can (if you pursue them for real) change your life for the better.
 Remember that today and for all future, it’s only the recordings that are left, besides the books and some video footage.
-These are of great benefit and will get many of us mediocre people interested in the real deal teachers and teachings.
+These are of great benefit and will get many of us interested and searching for more, looking deeper.

 A candle light cannot represent the sun.

 For a real teacher, for a real school and for a real path; you have to seek out someone totally pure.
 In the end it has to be that way.
 If that’s what you’re after.
 A person who is enlightened isn’t attached to money, lust, love, career, possessions, politics and so on.
 There are no two ways about it, not even Alan Watt’s “life as a play” ideas can consolidate that ultimate fact.
 A candle light cannot represent the sun.
 Likewise bad behavior can never be justified, it can be understood, forgiven, forgotten but never justified.